ShadowDumb/ShadowDumb/Gloam/README.md

-Gloam is my pony OC of MLP:FiM.
+Gloam is my pony OC of MLP: FiM.